Through the Blue

 GETTING THERE

 While it doesn’t have an airport, the ferry to Andros is a good alternative to air travel.
-Departing from quieter Rafina port (20 minutes from Athens International Airport), this is a much less chaotic experience than journeys from Pireaus.
-Because of its proximity to the mainland, the boats travelling there are not the superfast vessels with airline seating, but larger superships with cafe-style seating, a shop, and ample space to roam.
+With connections departing from quieter Rafina port (20 minutes from Athens International Airport), this is a much less chaotic experience than journeys from Pireaus.
+Because of its proximity to the mainland, the boats travelling there are not usually the high-speed vessels with airplane-type seating, but larger superships with cafe-style seating, a shop, and ample space to roam.
 If a flexible schedule allows you to choose brands, pick Golden Star over Superjets.
-Better maintained, cleaner, and more generous with space, it’s always been a better ride for us.
+Better maintained, cleaner, and more generous with space, they have always provided a better ride for us.

 Nov 25, 2022 0 comment